-5.6 Electrical connection
+5.6 Electrical connections

 - When connecting the robot and controller, make sure that the connection is correct.
 Otherwise, the robot system may not operate properly, and safety problems may also be caused.
-For details, refer to the controller manual. - The wiring work must be carried out by certified operators or qualified personnel.
-If the wiring work is performed by someone who does not have the relevant knowledge, injury or malfunction may occur.
+For details, refer to the Operation Manual. - The wiring work must be carried out by certified workers or qualified personnel.
+If wiring work is performed by someone who does not have the relevant knowledge, it may result in injury or malfunction.

 - Be sure to perform the replacement operation after powering off the controller and related devices and unplugging the power plug.
-If you operate while the power is on, electric shock or malfunction may occur. - Be sure to connect the AC power cable to the power plug.
-Do not connect it directly to the service power source.
+If you perform work while the power is on, it may cause electric shock or malfunction. - Be sure to connect the AC power cable to the power plug with a protective device.
+Do not connect directly to the service power source.
 Never turn off the robot system by unplugging the power plug.
-It is extremely dangerous to operate when the AC power cable is connected to the service power source, which may result in electric shock and/or failure of the robot system. - Be careful not to forcibly bend the cable, etc. to avoid applying load to the cable.
+Connecting the AC power cable to the service power source is extremely dangerous and may result in electric shock and/or failure of the robot system. - Be careful not to forcibly bend the cable, etc., to avoid applying load on the cable.
 Also, do not place heavy objects on the cable and forcibly bend or pull the cable.
-Otherwise, cable damage, disconnection or poor contact may occur, thus resulting in electric shock or abnormal system action. - Before wiring, power off the controller and related devices and place a warning symbol (e.g. do not turn on the power).
-Wiring when the power is on is extremely dangerous and may cause electric shock and/or failure of the robot system. - Make sure that the equipment is properly grounded to avoid the risk of electric shock.
+Otherwise, it may cause damage to the cable, disconnection, or poor contact, which may result in an electric shock or system action abnormality. - Before wiring, power off the controller and related devices, and place the warning sign (e.g. DO NOT turn on the power).
+Wiring under power-on conditions is extremely dangerous and may cause electric shock and/or malfunction of the robot system. - Make sure that the equipment is properly grounded to avoid the risk of electric shock.

-5.6.1 Definition of the robot arm body side ports
+5.6.1 Definition of the robot body side ports

-Fig. 26 Definition of the robot arm body side ports
+Figure 23 Definition of the robot body side ports